 - Cutting-Edge Practices

 - Barcoding samples

 Labs will also earn points for sharing information about their own best practices regarding sample storage and inventory.

 Awards will be given to those who have done the most to save energy and improve their sample storage.

-The Freezer Challenge will take place between October 2017 and May 2018.
-Freezer Challenge Score Sheets will be available online after October 15th for participants to access throughout the challenge.
-Completed Score Sheets are due by May 1, 2018.
+The Freezer Challenge will take place between December 2018 and May 2019.
+Freezer Challenge score sheets will be made available in mid-December, or upon registration.
+Completed Score Sheets are due by May 15, 2019.

 This challenge is designed to encourage all laboratories to recognize the benefits of good cold storage management, such as: